September 29: Food Loss and Waste Awareness Day.

 Raising awareness to better change behaviors

-On this International Day of Awareness of Food Loss and Waste, let us remember that every little bit helps.
-Let's fight food waste together—for people, for the planet, and for future generations.
+On this International Food Loss and Waste Awareness Day, let's remember that every little helps.
+Let's fight food waste together – for people, for the planet, and for future generations.
 As the UN slogan says: "Stop food waste.
 For people.
 For the planet."
 It's up to us to make this goal a reality, one step at a time, plate by plate.
-Together, let's learn to appreciate every piece of bread and every piece of fruit, and build a future where no more food is produced in vain.
-Together, let's put an end to food waste!
+Together, let's learn to appreciate every piece of bread and every piece of fruit for what it is, and build a future where no food is produced in vain.
+Together, let's end food waste!